taolson/Admiran/README.md

     main = primes |> take 100 |> showlist showint |> putStrLn

 Some small example programs are in the examples directory.
-They can be built with the Makefile in that directory, or individually by typing mirac <module name> e.g. mirac fib
+They can be built with the Makefile in that directory, or individually by typing amc <module name> e.g. amc fib

-Note that mirac is a whole-program compiler, so you only need to specify the top-level module that contains the "main" function;
+Note that amc is a whole-program compiler, so you only need to specify the top-level module that contains the "main" function;
 all other required modules will be built as required.

 ## .x2 File Extensions

-After the mirac compiler builds a module (before whole-program merging), it creates a ".x2" file for the module.
+After the amc compiler builds a module (before whole-program merging), it creates a ".x2" file for the module.
 This is a serialized version of the internal optimized Abstract Syntax Tree (AST) of the module, which can be loaded by the compiler instead of recompiling from source, again.
-The compiler checks the corresponding modification times of the .m and .x2 files to see if the .x2 file is up-to-date, and will re-build from the .m file if it is newer.
+The compiler checks the corresponding modification times of the .am and .x2 files to see if the .x2 file is up-to-date, and will re-build from the .am file if it is newer.
 The .x2 files can be removed to force a rebuild from the source file.

-The program `tools/dumpX2.m` can be used to pretty-print the contents of .x2 files and show the final result of the inlined and optimized modules.
+The program `tools/dumpX2.am` can be used to pretty-print the contents of .x2 files and show the final result of the inlined and optimized modules.

 ## Why did I write this?